No Bears: Release

 No Bears had its world premiere in-competition at the 79th Venice International Film Festival for the Golden Lion, on 9 September 2022.
 Another screening of the film was scheduled for the same month at the 2022 Toronto International Film Festival.

 Reception

+Filmmaker Laura Poitras praised the film, saying "To watch No Bears is to experience a kind of cinematic vertigo: a renowned director goes to a rural village to remotely direct a fiction film about lovers escaping a country, who perhaps takes a photograph of young lovers in the village defying authority, and who perhaps himself is trying to escape."

 Accolades

 Panahi competed for the Golden Lion, the main prize of the Venice Film Festival for the second time; he first received this award for his movie The Circle (2000).
 No Bears won the Special Jury Prize with actors Mina Kavani and Reza Heydari accepting the award in Panahi's absence.